Limited time discount

 FAQ on Website Feedback Survey Questions

-Should I use open-ended or multiple-choice questions?
+Should I use open-ended or closed-ended questions?

 Conclusion